chenkunxiang/HHA504_mysql_vm_vs_managed/docs/comparison.md

 - **Self-hosted Azure VM** is like building your own house: full control, full responsibility, more work.
 - **Managed GCP MySQL** is like renting a fully serviced apartment: less control, but easier, faster, and safer for production.

+---

+#### Production Choice

+For production workloads, I would choose **GCP Managed MySQL**.
+The built-in backups, automatic updates, high availability options, and monitoring significantly reduce operational risk and maintenance effort, allowing the team to focus on development rather than infrastructure.
+While Azure VM provides full control, the additional setup and maintenance overhead makes it less practical for reliable, scalable production deployments.